MEitelwein/hid-apple/README.md

 # hid-apple
 Patches to linux hid-apple for new Apple Magic Keyboard 2015 (USB ID 05AC:0267).
 This is a very thin aluminium keyboard which can be attached via bluetooth or usb.
-I am using a german keyboard layout which works without flaws with the ISO settings.
+I am using a german keyboard layout which works well with the ISO settings in hid-apple.

 Patch is based on kernel 4.2.0-34.39 of ubuntu.